Article

 Tilt–in–Space

-Tilt–in–Space is a built–in feature on both chair bases.
-Tilt–in–space moves the entire seat and backrest from an active, forward, functional sitting position to a reclined, rest position and vice versa, maintaining the seat to back angle throughout.
-The Hi/Lo base offers backward tilt–in–space to 25° and forward tilt–in–space to 15°.
-The Standard base offers backward tilt–in–space to 15° and forward tilt–in–space to 15°.
+Tilt-in-Space is built-in on both chair bases.
+It moves the entire seat and backrest from an active, forward, functional sitting position to a reclined, rest position and vice versa, maintaining the seat-to-back angle throughout.
+The Hi/Lo base offers backward tilt-in-space to 25° and forward to 15°.
+The Standard base offers backward to 15° and forward to 15°.

-(Note: with the optional seat spring on the Standard base, the tilt angle range available is altered.)
+(Note: with the optional seat spring on the Standard base, the available tilt range is altered.)

-To adjust the tilt–in–space angle, place one hand on a push handle or on top of backrest.
-With other hand simultaneously squeeze tilt lever and safety lock (Figure 9).
+To adjust the tilt-in-space angle, place one hand on a push handle or on top of backrest.
+With the other hand, simultaneously squeeze tilt lever and safety lock (Figure 9).
 There is an angle indicator on the side of the chair for consistent positioning and documentation purposes.

 tiltinspace